nrwl/nx/docs/shared/guides/webpack-5.md

 npx nx g @nrwl/node:webpack5
 ```

+{% callout type="note" title="Note" %}
-**Note:** If you already ran the `@nrwl/web:webpack5` generator, there is no need to also run the `@nrwl/node:webpack`
+If you already ran the `@nrwl/web:webpack5` generator, there is no need to also run the `@nrwl/node:webpack` generator.
-generator.
 They both install the same packages and are interchangeable.
+{% /callout %}

 ### Webpack 5 for Next.js Apps